LoganGrant1999/startup/notes.md

 | General sibling  | A list of siblings       | div ~ p       | Any p that has a div sibling                     |
 | Adjacent sibling | A list of adjacent sibling| div + p      | Any p that has an adjacent div sibling           |

-- We can use the general sibling combinator to increase the whitespace padding on the left of paragraphs that are siblings of a level two heading
+- We can use the general sibling combinator to increase the whitespace padding on the left of paragraphs that are siblings of a level two heading.

+- in shorthand for padding, one value in a selector applies it to all sides of the slector.
+If there are two values, the first is top and bottom, the second is right and left.
+If there are 3 valuse, The first applies to the top, the next to left and right, and the last to the bottom.
+If there are 4 values, the first applies to the top, the second to the right, the third to the bottom, the fourth to the left

+- in shorthand for border-radius, a single value applies to all corners, two values applies the first value to the top left corner and the second value applies to the top right and bottom left.
+If you have 4 values the first goes to the top left, the second to the top right, then bottom right, then bottom left

 ```css
 h2 ~ p {